tcooper/os-autoinst-distri-rocky/issue_18/RESULTS.md

 - Install from `Rocky-8.4-x86_64-boot.iso` is inherently a network install so the packages installed over time can change both in number and in `NEVRA`.
 - Install in EFI mode consistently pulls in more packages.
+- The package sets `virtualization-host` and `workstation` are not available for aarch64.

 ## Collection Sequence